 The bookstore stocks all of the textbooks that you need for your classes.
 We stock new and used books as well as providing books as rentals.
 The bookstore also buys back used books.

-All first year students are automatically opted into a program called Textbook Butler.
-The bookstore receives all student class schedules, gets all of the books together and charges the books to the students' accounts at the business office.
+All first year students are automatically opted into a program called Slingshot.
+The bookstore receives all student class schedules, gets all of the books together and charges the books to the students’ accounts at the business office.
 All the student has to do is pick up their books in the bookstore prior to the beginning of the semester.
-The Textbook Butler program is not mandatory and students may opt out of the program at any time using the Textbook Butler website bluffton.textbookbutler.com.
+The Slingshot program is not mandatory and students may opt out of the program at any time using the Slingshot website bluffton.textbookbutler.com.

 Textbook refund policy

-Please see the bookstore or textbook refund policies.
+Please see the bookstore for textbook refund policies.
 All refunds and exchanges must be approved by the bookstore manager.